Centigrade/ngtx/docs/FEATURES.md

 `debugElement.triggerEventHandler('click', undefined);`

 It's not a big deal, but doing it over and over again makes you feel like "this should be fixed".
 Another (also really small) point is that, the name could be a bit shorter.
 Renaming it to `triggerEvent` would not change the semantics of the method too much, and any developer would still understand what this function is doing.

-The last, a bit more major, thing about event triggering in Angular is, that in order to do that, you need to gather the `debugElement` of the element your want to trigger the event.
-Wouldn't it be nice to leave out the query and just say:

-> **"Hey Angular, trigger event XY on component Z, please!"**
->
-> or:
->
-> **"Hey Angular, find an element matching >css-selector< and trigger the event XY on it."**

-With this package, you finally can:
+So we decided to improve these points by introducing the `triggerEvent` helper function:

 ```ts
 describe(